 Need isn’t always conveniently located, which is why Food Bank of the Rockies deploys more than 70 Mobile Pantries to bring food directly to communities where it is needed most.
-Serving urban and rural neighborhoods throughout Colorado and Wyoming, Mobile Pantries operate free of cost to partners and clients and provide more than 657,000 meals every month.
+Serving urban and rural neighborhoods throughout Colorado and Wyoming, Mobile Pantries operate free of cost to Hunger Relief Partners and clients and, in fiscal year 2022, provided enough food for more than 490,400 meals every month.

-Charlene – Mobile Pantry Client in Denver, CO
+Jordan (R) – Mobile Pantry Client in Aurora, CO

 To find food in your location, visit our Find Food locator at https://www.foodbankrockies.org/find-food/.